What Is Resource Allocation in Project Management?

 Resource Allocation Process: How to Allocate Project Resources

-Resource allocation is a plan that you develop with the aim of making the most of the available resources at your disposal in a project, which makes it a critical resource planning activity.
+Resource allocation is a plan that you develop to make the most of the available resources at your disposal in a project, which makes it a critical resource planning activity.
 This is mostly a short-term plan set in place to achieve goals in the future.

 This sounds challenging, but don’t worry, we’re here to help.
 The following are some general tips to help you with your resource allocation when managing a project.